 How to Make Vegan Thumbprint Cookies

 Making these Easy Vegan Thumbprint Cookies is BEYOND easy!
 As you can see from the ingredient list below, you only need 5 ingredients.
-I think it’s safe to say these are the easiest little cookies I’ve ever made.
+I think it’s safe to say these are some of the easiest little cookies I’ve ever made.

 To start, you’ll cream together the vegan butter and sugar until it appears fluffy.
 I used my standing mixer for this part so I could measure out some of the other ingredients while the butter and sugar were being combined.